opf/openproject/README.md

 ==================================

-This plugin provides a customizable view of the Project-Overview-Page, very similar to the "My Page" in Core.
+This plugin provides a customizable view of the Project-Overview-Page, very similar to the "My Page" in the OpenProject Core.

 Requirements
 ------------

-The meetings plugin currently requires the OpenProject Core in version 3.0.0pre14 or newer.
+The My Project Page plugin currently requires the OpenProject Core in version 3.0.0pre23 or newer.

 Installation